 Signs and symptoms of chronic kidney disease develop over time if kidney damage progresses slowly.
-Signs and symptoms of kidney disease may include:
+Loss of kidney function can cause a buildup of fluid or body waste or electrolyte problems.
+Depending on how severe it is, loss of kidney function can cause:

 - Loss of appetite